nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/README.md

 ## Required Assets

-You must present a complete **Dependency Graph** and **Sequence Diagram** during your self-assessment review.
+Your team must present a complete **Dependency Graph** and **Sequence Diagram** during your self-assessment review.
 All of the tests that exist for the project must pass.

 ## Requirements